 Changing the Name

 After reading the definitions of bar, cake, coffee cake or kuchen I think we found the winner.
 This recipe is more a kuchen or coffee cake, than anything else.
-If you aren’t a fan of cherry pie filling, you can easily use blueberry pie filling or even apple.
-I have never made this recipe using anything but cherry pie filling but if you do, please let me know in the comment section below, I’d love to hear how the recipe turned out:)
+So there you have it, Cherry kuchen or kaffeekuchen it is.
+If you aren’t a fan of cherry pie filling, you can easily use blueberry pie filling or peach, even apple.
+I have never made this recipe using anything but cherry pie filling but if you do, please let me know in the comment section below.
+I’d love to hear how the recipe turned out:)

 - 3 cups